Dispossessing a Nation

 To drum up emotions in support of their death chants, these divisive demagogues like to quote numbers, and the Western Media plays along.
 So, for example, the Government legislation formally states that “Black people own less than 2% of rural land” and that “..the African Majority was confined to 13% of the land….in 1994“.
 The Liberal Western Media laps up this kind of thing and uses it as a preface to any article even attempting to report on the resulting murders and torture deaths of white farmers incited by these politicians.
 And so the victim is blamed for his own torture death.

 South Africa and the Matter of Land

 This series of articles seeks to systematically present the historical South African demographic picture for all to see.
+Much of the material may be read in more detail in the book AmaBhulu displayed at the top left of this page.
 It is a long read, but the truth is never easy and seldom comfortable.
 After all, the truth takes hard work.
 But I hope to make it worth the reader’s while.
 With this information, non-Black South Africans can defend their rights to anyone.
 And it is particularly to white liberals in the Northern Hemisphere that they need to defend their right of existence.
-Those in the Northern Hemisphere capable of independent thought and rational thinking will realize the Formal Media has been misleading them, and has been doing so for a very long time—long enough to have created two generations of teachers to mislead their children.
+Those in the Northern Hemisphere capable of independent thought and rational thinking will realize the Formal Media has been misleading them, and has been doing so for a very long time—long enough to have created two generations of ignorant teachers to mislead their children.